Octant Degeneracy and Plots of Parameter Degeneracy in Neutrino Oscillations Revisited: Behaviors of the plots for the future long baseline experiments

 The ESS$\nu$SB experiment,\cite{ESSnuSB:2023ogw} utilizes a baseline length of 360 km\footnote{During the earlier stages of the ESS$\nu$SB plan, alternative baseline lengths were considered, but the baseline length is now established at 360 km.} and employs a wideband beam with an average neutrino energy of approximately 0.4 GeV.
 The ESS$\nu$SB experiment aims to cover energy ranges corresponding to both the first oscillation maximum ($E\sim$ 0.73 GeV) and the second oscillation maximum ($E\sim$ 0.24 GeV).

 Fig.\,\ref{fig12} illustrates the trajectory of the curve described by Eq.\,(\ref{degene3}).
 Due to its relatively short baseline length, the matter effect at ESS$\nu$SB is small, and curves corresponding to the wrong mass ordering appear in both true mass orderings.
-An exception is observed at 0.6 GeV for the true normal mass ordering, where the wrong mass ordering is rejected for the same reason as T2HK.
+An exception is observed at 0.6 GeV for the true normal mass ordering, where the wrong mass ordering is rejected for the same reason as T2HK. {As in the case of T2HKK, Fig.\,\ref{fig12} demonstrates that the difference between the true and fake solutions ($Y_1^{ {\mbox{\rm MO}}}$ and $Y_2^{ {\mbox{\rm MO}}}$) is significant for each energy and each mass ordering.
+However, the dependence of the location of these intersections on the energy $E$ is strong.}

-Fig.\,\ref{fig13} illustrates the value of $1/s^2_{23}$ for both true and fake solutions, presented as functions of neutrino energy in the case of normal ordering (left panel) or inverted one (right panel) as the true mass ordering.
+Fig.\,\ref{fig13} illustrates the value of $1/s^2_{23}$ for both true and fake solutions, presented as functions of neutrino energy in the case of normal ordering (left panel{: the solutions of $1/s^2_{23}$ for the true mass ordering are $Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$, whereas those for the wrong mass ordering are $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$}) or inverted one (right panel{: the solutions of $1/s^2_{23}$ for the true mass ordering are $Y_1^{ {\mbox{\rm IO}}}$, $Y_2^{ {\mbox{\rm IO}}}$, whereas those for the wrong mass ordering are $Y_1^{ {\mbox{\rm NO}}}$, $Y_2^{ {\mbox{\rm NO}}}$}) as the true mass ordering.
 The behavior of the curves around the energy region of the first oscillation maximum is analogous to that observed in T2HK and DUNE.
 In this energy range, resolving the octant degeneracy becomes potentially feasible if a substantial number of appearance events are available for both neutrinos and antineutrinos.
 However, practical observations from Fig.\,\ref{fig13} reveal that the numbers of events $N(\bar\nu_\mu\to\bar\nu_e)$ are relatively low around the energy range corresponding to the first oscillation maximum.
 Consequently, the resulting larger experimental errors make it challenging to effectively resolve the octant degeneracy.
 Furthermore, the behavior of the curves around the energy region of the second oscillation maximum resembles that of T2HKK.
 Octant degeneracy is not likely to be resolved solely using the energy bins around this range.
 Prior studies\,\cite{Agarwalla:2014tpa,Chakraborty:2019jlv,ESSnuSB:2021azq} have highlighted the limited sensitivity of ESS$\nu$SB to octant degeneracy.
 The explanations provided above regarding behaviors near the first and second oscillation maxima clarify the reasons for the observed limitations in ability of ESS$\nu$SB to address octant degeneracy.

 Fig.\,\ref{fig14} illustrates the sign of the discriminant (\ref{discriminant}) for the quadratic curve (\ref{degene3}) plotted as a function of the neutrino energy in the case of ESS$\nu$SB.
 Similar to the cases of T2HK and DUNE, the discriminant remains positive for the energy range around the first oscillation maximum ($E\sim$ 0.73 GeV), while it transitions to negative values around $E\sim$ 0.3 GeV.